-4.2 DATA AVAILABILITY
+4.2 Data Availability

-Data collection on SR 522 started in December 2012 and continued until June 2013.
-Table 4-1 and Table 4-2 display the time intervals when data were collected for both westbound and eastbound, respectively.
-As can be seen, ALPR and Sensys data were only available westbound; hence this direction will be used as the basis of travel time accuracy analysis.
-The gaps shown on the tables represent time periods that a technology was either not installed or not working.
+Data collection on SR 522 started on December 2012 and continued until June 2013.
+Table 4.1 and Table 4.2 display the time intervals when data were collected for both westbound and eastbound respectively.
+As can be seen, ALPR and Sensys data were only available on westbound, hence this direction will be used as the basis of travel time accuracy analysis.
+The gaps shown on the tables represent time periods that a technology was not either installed or was not working.

-In the time span between April 5, 2013, and June 8, 2013, all systems collected data side by side.
-The most data overlap between various systems occurred during this time period, which provided a sufficiently large data set for analysis.
-Therefore, this time period allows comparing the accuracy of data collected by all different systems in terms of travel time and capture rate (with the partial exception of BlueTOAD, which only reports match rates at 15-minute intervals).
-The 5-minute aggregated travel time and sample counts were used as the basis of analysis.
-Because of the difference in traffic pattern on weekends and working days, this study uses traffic data collected on weekdays for conducting error analyses.
+In the time span between April 5th, 2013 through June 8th 2013 all systems collected data side-by-side.
+The most data overlap between various systems occurred during this time period which provided a sufficiently large dataset for analysis.
+Therefore, this time period allows comparing the accuracy of data collected by all different systems in terms of travel time and capture rate (with the partial exception of BlueTOAD data which only reports match rates at 15 minute intervals).
+The 5 minute aggregated travel time and sample counts were used as the basis of analysis.
+Due to the difference of traffic pattern on weekends and working days, this study uses traffic data collected on weekdays for conducting error analyses.

-Because of the differences between sensor availability and type of data collected by these sensors, the type of analyses conducted for eastbound and westbound varies.
-Sensor availability and types of data analysis for westbound and eastbound on SR 522 are summarized in Table 4-1 and Table 4-2, respectively.
+Due to the differences between sensor availability and type of data collected by these sensors, the type of analyses conducted for eastbound and westbound varies.
+Sensor availability and types of data analysis for westbound and eastbound on SR 522 are summarized in Table 4.1 and Table 4.2, respectively.
 ALPR data are used as ground truth both for travel time analysis and sample count comparison.
-Inrix data do not include sample counts, so that system is excluded from sample count analysis.
+Inrix data does not include sample counts, so that system is excluded from sample count analysis.

-When it comes to eastbound SR 522, there are no ALPR data that line up with the other systems in the eastbound direction.
+When it comes to eastbound SR 522, there is no ALPR data that lines up with the other systems in the eastbound direction.
 This prevents an analysis based on using the ALPR system for ground truth.
 Also, there is no Sensys system on eastbound SR 522 to compare with the other sensors.
-Because of these limitations, travel time data obtained by BlueTOAD, Inrix, and BlipTrack are compared to each other and westbound results to explore whether there is a similar pattern between data distributions eastbound and westbound.
-Observation of such patterns could provide a better understanding of the sensors' function.
+Due to these limitations, travel time data obtained by BlueTOAD, Inrix, and BlipTrack are compared to each other and westbound results to explore whether there is a similar pattern between data distributions on eastbound and westbound.
+Observation of such pattern could provide a better understanding of the sensors function.

 The analysis of sensors placed on I-90 differs from the analysis of sensors installed on SR 522 in that there is not a system comparable to the ALPR system on SR 522 to use as a ground truth travel time measurement.
 This restricts the analysis of I-90 data to be more qualitative than the SR 522 analysis.
-Specifically, the evaluation of I-90 data looks at data availability, daily pattern variation, and reaction to traffic events such as construction delays, and mountain pass closures due to snow removal.
-The availability of the BlueTOAD and Inrix data may be found in Table 4-3.
-Of note is that the BlueTOAD device at the summit (MP 52) experienced extended communications failures, interrupting data collection for segments between milepost 32 and milepost 70.
+Specifically, the evaluation of I-90 data looks at data availability, daily pattern variation, and reaction to traffic events such as construction delays and mountain pass closures due to snow removal.
+Data availability for the BlueTOAD and Inrix data may be found in Table 4.3.
+One interruption of note is that the BlueTOAD device at the summit (MP 52) experienced extended communications failures, interrupting data collection for segments between milepost 32 and milepost 70.

-Table 4-1.
-Data availability on SR 522 westbound
+Table 4.1 Data Availability on SR-522 Westbound